Can our minds be hi-jacked?

-How to reverse damage and heal from Internet Addiction
+How to reverse the damage and heal from Internet Addiction

-- Teens need 9 hours sleep per night.
-This generation often survive on 4-6 hours sleep.
+- Teens need 9 hours of sleep per night.
+This generation often survives on 4-6 hours of sleep.

-- Remove all technology from your bedroom when you go to bed.
-No flickering lights from a Hi-fi, TV or PC.
-Bedroom must be dark.
+- Remove all technology from your bedroom when you go to bed—no flickering lights from a Hi-fi, TV or PC.
+The bedroom must be dark.

 - Use a traditional alarm clock to wake up, not a cell phone.

-- Use real books instead of Kindle’s preferably.
+- Use real books instead of Kindle, preferably.